 Keynote speakers at the conference morning sessions continued to evangelize these patterns for announcing the morning glory of the next technological illumination: science-fiction meets science history meets media transformation to repeat and even supersede the present smartphone success story with eye-wear in a shiny future.

 The afternoon sessions turned the morning glory into handy pocket lamps focusing on automotive design, manufacturing logistics, interaction concepts and flash-lighting business opportunities for start-up companies.
 A parallel developer track highlighted instructions for industrial application cases in terms of production tools, workflow organization and market approach.

-Smartglasses and AR frameworks were dominant on the show floor.
+Smart glasses and AR frameworks were dominant on the show floor.
 Even VR headsets were mostly connected to cameras and gesture tracking systems for augmenting realities rather than replacing them completely.
-Service agencies offered portfolios of first hand experiences mostly in traditional industry fields like architecture, manufacturing, logistics and maintenance.
-Fraunhofer FEP presented next generation OLED displays for eye-tracking applications and eye-wear supply.
-Media services for augmented marketing and visualization were still related to smartphones and tablet devices, but their neighborhood to the booths of smartglasses and researchers made future connections between them very palpable.
+Service agencies offered portfolios of first-hand experiences mostly in traditional industry fields like architecture, manufacturing, logistics and maintenance.
+Fraunhofer FEP presented next-generation OLED displays for eye-tracking applications and eye-wear supply.
+Media services for augmented marketing and visualization were still related to smartphones and tablet devices, but their neighbourhood to the booths of smart glasses and researchers made future connections between them very palpable.

-The starting edition of AWE in Berlin not only provided an excellent overview of current AR developments, the show established a platform for first hand experiences with these developments in a business focused atmosphere with lots of inspiration and motivation.
-Serving as a crystal ball for future outlooks, AWE is an excellent trading floor for a still visionary process with potentially heavy impact on our way to see and experience the world, at least the one being modeled behind the looking-glasses.
+The starting edition of AWE in Berlin not only provided an excellent overview of current AR developments, but the show also established a platform for first-hand experiences with these developments in a business-focused atmosphere with lots of inspiration and motivation.
+Serving as a crystal ball for future outlooks, AWE is an excellent trading floor for a still visionary process with potentially heavy impact on our way to see and experience the world, at least the one being modelled behind the looking-glasses.